mvanderkamp/westures/README.md

   as the callback for an event, the parameters do not need to be wrapped up inside the 'details' property of an event object.
 - Renamed 'bind' to 'addGesture' and 'unbind' to 'removeGestures'.

+## Advisory

+This is an alpha release of this project.
+It is very much still in development, and has not been tested beyond a handful of devices using the latest versions of Chrome and Firefox.
+If you find a problem with it, please let me know.

+That said, please do give it a try, and if something breaks, please let me know!
+Or, even better, figure out why it broke, figure out a solution, and submit a pull request!

 ## Links